EDI for Third Party Logistics (3PL) Transactions Guide

 Logistics companies certainly don’t have it easy.
 From finding ways to support just about every bit of a customer’s shipping operations, to managing all aspects of transporting goods from manufacturers and distributors to the end customer, they do it all.
 Of course, each company has its own method to its madness in order to thrive in 2024.

 One such way they do thrive is that many choose to outsource shipping and fulfillment operations to third-party logistics (3PL) companies.
-Businesses do so because it provides better visibility and allows companies to expand into more markets and deliver new products to more customers.
+Businesses do so because EDI provides better visibility and allows companies to expand into more markets and deliver new products to more customers.

 There is one technology constant across those successful logistics companies.
 A technology that can handle the myriad standards or protocols required in order to make it easy to do business with the members of their digital ecosystem, from trading partners to customers.
 Of course, we’re talking about EDI software.

 How Does EDI Work for Third-Party Logistics Companies?

 EDI is used by many companies in order to exchange business documents digitally through an efficient and standardized format.
 Instead of relying on postal mail, fax, or email, EDI connects directly to business systems, such as e-commerce solutions or enterprise resource planning (ERP) systems.

 The most common documents that are digitally transmitted using EDI include common transactions like those featured in the EDI order processing series: purchase orders, invoices, and advanced shipping notices.
 Logistics companies that utilize EDI are able to cut down on costs, increase speed and agility, and remove the often error-prone and cumbersome manual processes.